renaissance-benchmarks/renaissance/documentation/design.md

 `Benchmark` interface name space, which are used to provide benchmark meta data, such as a summary or a detailed description.
 Consequently, each *subproject* depends on the *core* project.
+The *core* project also provides APIs that a benchmark needs to work with, such as the runtime configuration or the policy.

 Classes from the *core* are loaded (when Renaissance is started) by the default classloader.
 Classes from other projects (including the harness and individual benchmarks)